AshutoshKumar1007/EmpathVoice/README.md

-# Darvix Empathy Engine
+# EmpathVoice

-Darvix Empathy Engine is a FastAPI-based text-to-speech service that tries to make generated voice sound emotionally appropriate.
+EmpathVoice is a FastAPI-based text-to-speech service that tries to make generated voice sound emotionally appropriate.

 In simple words: